-New England's regional tournaments usually schedule three sessions per day: 10:00, 2:30, and 7:30.
-In the first two sessions several events are run simultaneously.
+New England's regional tournaments usually schedule three sessions per day: 10:00am, 2:15pm and 7:30pm.
+In the first two sessions, several events are run simultaneously.
 On most days both pairs games and team games are scheduled.
-If you are unfamiliar with the mechanics of team games, This article can introduce you to the subject.
+If you are unfamiliar with the mechanics of team games, this article can introduce you to the subject.

 Regional tournaments award gold and red points.
 Multi-session events generally pay gold points.
 All events are regionally rated, which means that they award more points than an equivalent event at a sectional, and sectionals offer more points than club games.
 Heavily attended events pay even better.